 Live Streaming.
 Video monitoring is valuable, but most recorders don't have a cellular connection that "live streams" the video to you in real-time.
-Dash Cams with a 4G LTE cellular connection are still rare even now in 2020, more expensive, require unending monthly fees, and run the risk being remotely hacked like baby monitors.
+Dash Cams with a 4G LTE or 5G cellular connection are still rare even now in 2023, more expensive, require unending monthly fees, and run the risk being remotely hacked like baby monitors.
 Instead, most dash cams record video to internal memory or an SD card you must check on returning to your car.
 Motion-activated camera monitoring while parked is great for recording the person who damages your car during your absence, but a dash cam won't deter a car thief determined to break-in and steal your car.
 And without live streaming or cellular connectivity, you will not be notified of a theft attempt.

 Battery Drain.
 Another significant problem with "24-hour surveillance" dash cams is that they drain considerable current from your car's battery.
 Camera products without voltage sensing may prevent you from starting the engine if you don't drive the car regularly once every couple days.
 The good news is that most modern dash cams have a car battery voltage sensor that automatically shuts off the dash cam when the voltage drops too low.
 The bad news is this feature poses a problem when it's auto shut-off threshold is lower than 12.0V.
 Any voltage is less than 12.0v in most cases means your battery is dead and won't start your engine.